abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

   I just want a quick way to tell if my figure is understandable by many people?
  </summary>

 - Go check out the [visualization lectures](https://github.com/astro-abby/data_vis_statistics_geosciences/tree/master/VisualizationBasics).
-This is a quick tool that you can install to see if your figures are readable for different types of color blindness - [Color Oracle](https://colororacle.org/)
+This is a quick tool that you can install to see if your figures are readable for the various types of colors that people see - [Color Oracle](https://colororacle.org/)
 </details>